 This Creamy Brussels Sprouts Salad only has four ingredients, is full of crunch and has a rich, creamy, zippy dressing!
-It’s sure to be a crowd-pleaser and a great addition to your holiday table!
+It’s always a crowd-pleaser, and a great side dish year-round.

 I wish I could say that me and Brussels sprouts go way back, but we just don’t.
 Growing up, I wasn’t much of a picky eater, except for foods that were highly pungent.